Net zero: cars, lorries, buses and trains

 Where are we now?

-In contrast to other sectors, transport has seen its emissions rise in the last five years and now accounts for 27% of UK greenhouse gas emissions.
-Over half of this comes from cars.
+Over half of transport emissions come from cars.
 HGVs and vans each account for 15%, while buses and rail emit less than 5% each.
 International aviation and shipping are accounted for separately.

 In the UK, battery electric vehicles (BEVs) will probably become the norm for passenger vehicles, particularly as the charging time shortens, the range increases and more charging points become available.
 Ranges for BEVs are increasing, with the 2018 Chevrolet Bolt (a mid-sized car) set to have a 238 mile range.

 As of June 2018 there were approximately 150,000 plug-in cars on the roads, up from just 3,500 in 2013.
 This number includes plug-in hybrids, but sales of these are expected to fall over time as BEV technology improves.